techbysj/SJPortfolio/template/_works/kana.md

   show: yes
   title: Role In the Project
   text: "<p>As the developer for a manufacturing company, I was responsible for the deployment and version handling of the company's website.
 My role included managing cPanel for website hosting, ensuring smooth operations and maintenance of the company's online presence.</p>
 <p>I integrated SMS, email, and payment systems to streamline communication and transaction processes.
 By implementing these integrations, I enhanced the company's ability to interact with clients, process orders, and manage payments efficiently.
-My work ensured the company's website infrastructure was robust, secure, and capable of supporting its business objectives.</p>"
+My work ensured the company's website infrastructure was robust, secure, and capable of supporting its business objectives.</p><p><strong> Project URL Link: </strong>www.sarazo.co.ke</p>"

 gallery:
   - https://sarazo.co.ke/wp-content/uploads/2024/05/diversity-mechanic-worker-using-metal-lathe-machin-2023-11-27-05-19-25-utc-scaled.jpg